camfarms/my-website/content/myPortfolio/schoolWork/casePlace.md

 Here is a [link](https://case-place-5t56t.ondigitalocean.app) to our website!

-CasePlace is orientied towards prospective and current students of Case Western Reserve University (CWRU) as well as any parents or guests visiting the campus.
+CasePlace is oriented towards prospective and current students of Case Western Reserve University (CWRU) as well as any parents or guests visiting the campus.
 Its purpose is to make our urban campus easier to navigate by offering an interactive GoogleMap interface with pre-loaded points of interest.

 CasePlace is a web application that 5 peers and myself worked together to create for our Senior Project.
 We built this application using React (so it even works on mobile) and it utilizes the GoogleMaps API to make an interactive map of our university's campus!
 It was inspired by an [existing web-page that CWRU has linked](https://webapps.case.edu/map/) on their home website that we thought was too clunky and cluttered for people who are new to the campus.